FLYING IS FUN AND REWARDING

 MIF IS AN FAA PART 141 APPROVED FLIGHT SCHOOL

 MIF is one of only a few FAA Part 141 approved flight schools in the Northeast.
 In order to maintain this approval a flight school must comply with certain quality standards such as accurate and stringent student records, and employ instructors that meet strict FAA qualification requirements.
-Additionally, each training course given by the school must meet the FAA’s approval.
+Additionally, each training course given by the school must obtain the FAA’s approval.
 This designation allows our school to follow an additional set of flight training rules which can benefit the student with better training programs which offer a tighter, more outlined learning platform, and the potential for reduced training costs.
+Please contact us for more information regarding the requirements and benefits of training under the part 141 rules.

 MIF ALSO OFFERS V.A.
 TRAINING